ParadexRelayer/Consumer-API-docs/readme.md

 ## Order expiry

 All orders must have a valid expiration date.
-At the time of order placement this has to be between 10 minutes and 2 weeks in the future.
+Min and max expiration times may change based on a number of factors like transaction backlogs and network conditions.
+You can look up the min and max expiration times by calling the `/v0/expirations` endpoint.

 The expiration date is the date that the order remains valid to be processed by the 0x contracts on the blockchain.
-To allow for enough time for the trade to be broadcast to and processed by the ethereum network an order will only remain valid on the Paradex orderbook if it has at least 10 minutes to go till its expiration date.
-Therefore if you want an order to appear on the orderbook for 1 minute you would set the expirationDate to be 11 minutes in the future.
+To allow for enough time between trade broadcast and settlement on ethereum, an order will only remain valid on the Paradex orderbook if it has at least `minExpirationMinutes` minutes until its expiration.
+Therefore if you want an order to appear on the orderbook for 1 minute, you would set the expirationDate to be now() + minExpirationMinutes + 1 minute.
+Our goal is to eliminate settlement failures where an order reaches its expiration time while sitting in the pending tx pool waiting to be mined.

+You are of course free te set your expirations further in the future and cancel the order for free at any time.
+Specific details about your order's TTL will be returned to you in the fee object that is returned to you with `v0/orderParams`.

 ## Errors

 The consumer API will return an HTTP 200 response for most requests.
 The returned data should be checked for the presence of an error field which indicates that there was a problem processing your request.
-An example error response is shown below.
+An example error response is shown below:

 ```
 {